lossendae/Previously-on/README.md

 ### Create the application admin

-The first user will be added to the “Admin” group, to allow you an access to all features and the admin dashboard.
+For now the system use the native user driver bundled with the framework.
+Create any user you need via the CLI with access to all features.

 ``` bash
 $ php artisan pvon:admin username email password